Where to Stay in Budapest - A Local’s Neighborhood Guide

 As you wander around town, you’ll often see the district number and the neighborhood name on the street signs, which makes knowing the general layout and names of the neighborhoods very helpful for getting your bearings while exploring.

-My 4 recommended neighborhoods
+Overview of my 4 recommended neighborhoods

 Budapest is a very compact city and it also has an excellent and comprehensive public transit system (buses, trams, subways), so as long as you choose somewhere relatively central, regardless of what district it’s in, you’ll always be able to get around pretty quickly and conveniently.